yuqiliao/IDE-help-guide/01-overview.Rmd

 ## How do I access the IDE?

-1. Visit the IDE home page [https://nces.ed.gov/surveys/international/ide/](https://nces.ed.gov/surveys/international/ide/){target="_blank"}.
+1. Visit the IDE home page at [https://nces.ed.gov/surveys/international/ide/](https://nces.ed.gov/surveys/international/ide/){target="_blank"}.
 2. Select the assessment or survey of interest and start exploring.
-View “What does this IDE provide?” under each study to learn more
+View “What does this IDE provide?” under each study to learn more.

 Exhibit 1-1.
 IDE Landing Page
 ![IDE Landing Page](images/chapter1/landing-page.png){width="70%" style="display: block; margin: 0 auto"}